hashxim/hconMD/Work_MD/Panic Attacks.md

 Panic attack can be part of anxiety disorder like PTSD, social anxiety disorder, OCD and generalized anxiety disorder.

 ## Treatment
+2 main treatment for panic disorder
+- Antidepressant medication
+- Cognitive behavioral therapy (CBT)

+Both have about 40% response rate (someone who may re